 Where a consumer spends R200 or more on a specific PRS shortcode in the period of a month from the same mobile number, the provider of that SMS service must send the consumer a billing threshold notification of this fact.
 A billing threshold notification is then to be sent for every R200 spent thereafter.
 This rule applies specifically to SMS voting lines.

 The provider of the PRS must ensure that telephonic support is available and, where possible, the telephone number is to be a toll-free number.

-Subscription services must be advertised in the stipulated manner, inducing that it is a subscription service, the cost of the service, and the frequency of billing.
-A consumer must double-opt in to a subscription service and the opt-out mechanism for a subscription service cannot be a premium rated number.
+Subscription services must be advertised in the stipulated manner, indicating that it is a subscription service, as well as the cost of the service, and the frequency of billing.
+A consumer must double –opt-in to a subscription service and the opt-out mechanism for a subscription service cannot be a premium rated number.

-If a complaint for a PRS is received then the organisation is required to keep accurate records of the PRS complaint for 5 years.
+If a complaint for a PRS is received by WASPA then the organisation is required to keep accurate records of the PRS complaint for 5 years

 Links to regulations and further information